Jonathan Frankel: Influence

 Frankel contributed to the historiography of East European Jewish life with his book Prophecy and Politics: Socialism, Nationalism, and the Russian Jews, 1862–1917 (1982), which became a classic at the moment of its publication.
 This work approached Jewish history of the nineteenth and early twentieth century from a completely new perspective.

-He is credited with having "helped establish the Department of Russian and Slavic Studies" at Hebrew University of Jerusalem.
+He is credited with having "helped establish the Department of Russian and Slavic Studies" at Hebrew University of Jerusalem and the study of modern Jewish politics.

 Family

-Frankel married Edith Rogovin in 1963; they have two daughters.
+Frankel married Edith Rogovin in 1963; their marriage resulted in two daughters.